James-Lian/french-lookup/README.md

 A convenient and easy-to-use tool for any aspiring French student.
 Quickly look up French terms, phrases, and verb conjugations.
 It is recommended to set an extension shortcut through `chrome://extensions/shortcuts`.

 Press `/` to switch between the conjugation and dictionary mode.
 Press `.` to switch between French and English translations.
 Press `ENTER` to refocus onto the searchbar element.
+It is recommended to use `TAB` to navigate.

 Built using Vercel, Redis, the Collins dictionary API, and the conjugation-fr package.